edo1607/MLDL23-FL-project/README.md

 ### How to run

 In the "run project" folder, you can find an empty jupyter notebook file where you can run the algorithm: just write ```!main.py ``` in a new chunk followed by the line arguments, just like ```--num_epochs 9```.
-Pay attention while setting this parameters, that are a little bit different depending on which part of the model you would like to use.
+Pay attention while setting these parameters, that are a little bit different depending on which part of the model you would like to use.